 * Potassium balances your dog’s electrolytes and keeps them hydrated, which helps them remain energetic.

-* Your dog’s energy level will remain high with magnesium, manganese, and selenium, which also protects their nervous system and keeps them from getting muscle cramps.
+* Your dog’s energy level will remain high with magnesium, manganese, and selenium, which also protects their nervous system and keep them from getting muscle cramps.

-* It contains high calcium and phosphorus levels, which contribute to healthier bones.
+* It contains high calcium and phosphorus levels, contributing to healthier bones.

 What’s Bad About Cauliflower for French Bulldogs?